Today I have some Q&A from EFI readers and answers from Shawna K about burpees and jump rope.

-The great thing about the burpee is that it can be modified to fit any fitness level and you can also work around injury by doing a modified burpee version.
-I’m happy to hear that you can do the burpee walk out pain free.
+The great thing about the burpee is that it can be modified to fit any fitness level, and you can also work around the injury by doing a modified burpee version.
+I’m happy to hear that you can do the burpee walkout pain-free.

-My suggestion is to do the Burpee walk out for now until you get your knee issue solved.
+I suggest doing the Burpee walkout for now until you get your knee issue solved.

 Thank goodness for our good friend Rick K who can help you with that issue.

 I’m all for ‘pain’ in a workout, but it has to be the correct type of pain.
 Any pain from a joint or unilaterally is generally bad news.
 Pain in the muscle belly evenly on both sides of the body is usually the kind of pain I encourage.

 Thanks for your question.
 It’s best to address this now.
 Please work within a pain-free range of motion on the burpee and any other exercise, and take care of the knee before it becomes more serious.

 I know Rick will work with you to get you up to full speed and do regular Burpees in no time.